wg-osr/walkerga.github.io/class/mu_tiefling.md

 ---

 <ins>Starting Equipment</ins><br>
-An Edgy black Leather Armor, a Trident, a Spell Book, a Quill that works only with blood.
+An Edgy black Leather Armor, a Trident, a Quill that works only with blood.

 <ins>Starting Skills</ins><br>
 Your choice of Child of the Devil, Resourceful Urchin, or Dark Commander.

-For every Tiefling template you have, you gain a **Devil Trait.**
+For every Tiefling template you have, you gain a **Devil Aspect.**

 <details markdown="1">
 <summary>Tiefling Spell List (1D10)</summary>